Below we give an outline of the Wisdom

 Accessible through meditation and other spiritual practices.

-The Spirit - the Higher Self - gives access to a world of greater Wisdom
+- The Spirit - the Higher Self - gives access to the world of greater Wisdom

-It is this latter state that we want to explore here.
+It is this latter state that we want to explore.

 The essential concept of the Wisdom is that of a numinous, spiritual, Divine world that inter-penetrates the material world.
 Awareness of this infinite and universal energy of love and wisdom enables us to see the divine spark in all aspects of nature and in all other individuals.
 This applies to the arts, science, philosophy and religion, which can only be truly whole and complete, if they also honour the numinous spiritual world.